-The Supreme Court recently carved out an important exception to this general rule for so-called "dying declarations".
+Since Crawford the Supreme Court has carved out exceptions for out of court statements.
+One such exception is the "dying declaration".
 In Michigan v.
 Bryant, the Court ruled that a statement made by a dying person can be entered into evidence at trial if the statement was made to assist police with an "ongoing emergency" as opposed to merely helping the police investigate a past crime.

 In Melendez-Diaz v.
 Massachusetts, the Supreme Court extended its rule from Crawford to cover reports from forensic analysts.
 Specifically, the Court ruled that prosecutors cannot use a report on the chemical makeup of a batch of alleged illegal drugs if the laboratory technician who prepared the report does not testify at trial.

 The Court upheld, however, the use of "notice and demand" statutes.
 Notice and demand statutes allow the prosecution to notify the defendant of the prosecution's intent to use a drug report without additional testimony.
 If the defendant does not object to the prosecution's use of the report, no confrontation clause violation has occurred.

 The Court further enhanced the rules for forensic analyses in a case known as Bullcoming v.
 New Mexico.
 In that case, the Court clarified the Melendez rule by stating that the actual person who performed the forensic test must also give testimony at trial.
 Testimony from a different forensic analyst from the same lab would not satisfy the 6th Amendment's requirements, according to the Court.

 Testimony from a different analyst could constitute an acceptable substitute, however, if the original analyst was not available to testify and the defense had a previous opportunity to perform cross-examination.